Home Spark

 • it is enabled by default

-• it is usually used for efficiency gains in a star schema design, so thats the lingo used in this section
+• dynamic partition pruning is usually used for efficiency gains in a star schema design, so thats the lingo used in this section

 • e.g. we have sql like below -